Fluorescence: Mechanism

 A ruby ball lens atop a green laser-pointer.
 The green beam converges into a cone within the crystal and is focused to a point on top.
 The green light is absorbed and spontaneously remitted as red light.
 Not all of the light is absorbed, and a small portion of the 520 nm laser light transmits through the top, unaltered by the ruby's red color.

-Fluorescence occurs when an excited molecule, atom, or nanostructure, relaxes to a lower energy state (usually the ground state) through emission of a photon without a change in electron spin.
+When an excited molecule, atom, or nanostructure, emits a photon and the lower energy state (usually the ground state) has the same electronic spin multiplicity as the excited state, the process is called fluorescence.
 When the initial and final states have different multiplicity (spin), the phenomenon is termed phosphorescence.

-When a molecule in its ground state (called S_{0}) is photoexcited it may end up in any one of a number of excited states (S_{1}, S_{2}, S_{3},...).
-These higher excited states are different vibrational levels, populated in proportion to their overlap with the ground state according to the Franck-Condon principle.
-These vibrational excited states typically decay rapidly by to S_{1}, followed by radiative transition to the ground state or to vibrational states close to the ground state.
+When a molecule in its ground state (called S_{0}) is photoexcited it may end up in any one of a number of excited electronic states (S_{1}, S_{2}, S_{3},...).
+It can occupy different vibrational states within the electronic state.
+These vibrational states are populated in proportion to their overlap with the ground state according to the Franck-Condon principle.
+These vibrational excited states typically decay rapidly to the ground vibrational state of the excited electronic state S_{1}, followed by radiative transition to the ground state or to vibrational states close to the ground state.
 This transition is called fluorescence.
 All of these states are singlet states.

 A different pathway for deexcitation is intersystem crossing from the S_{1} to a triplet state T_{1}.
 Decay from T_{1} to S_{0} is typically slower and less intense and is called phosphorescence.

 Absorption of a photon of energy $h \nu_{ex}$ results in an excited state of the same multiplicity (spin) of the ground state, usually a singlet (S_{n} with n > 0).
 In solution, states with n > 1 relax rapidly to the lowest vibrational level of the first excited state (S_{1}) by transferring energy to the solvent molecules through non-radiative processes, including internal conversion followed by vibrational relaxation, in which the energy is dissipated as heat.
 Thus the fluorescence energy is typically less than the photoexcitation energy.

 The excited state S_{1} can relax by other mechanisms that do not involve the emission of light.
 These processes, called non-radiative processes, compete with fluorescence emission and decrease its efficiency.
 Examples include internal conversion, intersystem crossing to the triplet state, and energy transfer to another molecule.
 An example of energy transfer is Förster resonance energy transfer.
 Relaxation from an excited state can also occur through collisional quenching, a process where a molecule (the quencher) collides with the fluorescent molecule during its excited state lifetime.
 Molecular oxygen (O_{2}) is an extremely efficient quencher of fluorescence because of its unusual triplet ground state.